k0siara/CacheFlow/README.md

 }
 ```

-For newer projects (Gradle above 6.8), you need to also update the `settings.gradle` file's `dependencyResolutionManagement` block:
+For newer projects (Gradle above 6.8), you need to also update the `settings.gradle` file's `dependencyResolutionManagement` block

 ```
 dependencyResolutionManagement {